kaazing/gateway/doc/security/p_tls_selfsigned.md

 -   [Documentation](../index.md)
 -   Secure the Gateway Using Self-Signed Certificates

-<a name="tls_selfsigned_proc"></a>Secure the Gateway Using Self-Signed Certificates
+Secure the Gateway Using Self-Signed Certificates
 ============================================================================================================

-<span class="alert">**Warning:** Using self-signed certificates can result in unpredictable behavior because various browsers, plug-ins, operating systems, and related run-time systems handle self-signed certificates differently.
+**Warning:** Using self-signed certificates can result in unpredictable behavior because various browsers, plug-ins, operating systems, and related run-time systems handle self-signed certificates differently.
 Resulting issues may include connectivity failures and other security issues which can be difficult to diagnose.
-Instead, use [trusted certificates](p_tls_trusted.md) issued from a trusted certificate authority (CA) for real-world development, test, and production environments.</span>
+Instead, use [trusted certificates](p_tls_trusted.md) issued from a trusted certificate authority (CA) for real-world development, test, and production environments.

 You can configure secure networking between KAAZING Gateway and its clients and back-end servers using **self-signed certificates**.
 A self-signed certificate is not issued from a trusted Certificate Authority (CA), but created independently and intended for limited use between individuals that trust its autonomy.

 In this procedure, you will do the following: